rango-exchange/rango-client/CONTRIBUTING.md

 3. Determine the target deplyement by using `publish.config.mjs`
 4. Publish libs to `npm` and apps to `Vercel`

+Note:
+Libs will be published under `next` tag on npm, which means you need to use `yarn add @rango/test-package@next` to install the published version whenever you need.
+And also all the apps published by `prerelase` workflow will be published under the Vercel's `preview` enviroment.

 ### Production relase

 TBA